 Make your password long

-12 characters are required when setting up your Timely password.
-This is because long passwords are much more secure.
-If you're struggling to come up with a longer password, why not try using a phrase?
+Longer passwords are also much more secure.
+If you're struggling to come up with a longer password, why not try incorporating a phrase in your password while incorporating the above rules?
 Phrases are considered one of the most secure ways to create a password as they are extremely difficult to guess or hack.

 Test your password strength